venamax/dataincubator/SQL/README.md

 *means* in this dataset.
 Think about what we're actually calculating - does it represent what we're trying to understand about these zipcodes?

-In other words, what is the difference between the question we're trying to answer with this analysis intuitively and the question we're actually answering?

-If we were to do a different calculation, what biases would we run into?
-How should we deal with this kind of situation as data scientists?
+What if we use the average of a restaurant's inspections instead of the latest?

 **Checkpoint**
+Total unique restaurants: 25,232
-Total entries in valid zipcodes: 531,126
+Total restaurants in valid zipcodes: 20,349

 ## score_by_map
 The above are not terribly enlightening.
 Use [CartoDB](http://cartodb.com/)